-In total, 15 sites were sampled in 2021 and 2022.
-Since the beginning of the Chemistry and Flow Monitoring program, over fifty sites have been sampled and hundreds of volunteers from Southeast Michigan have been trained and involved in the program.
+In total, 17 sites were monitored across the 2021, 2022, and 2023 seasons.
+Since the beginning of the Chemistry and Flow Monitoring program, over sixty sites have been sampled and over 500 volunteers have been trained and involved in the program since its launch in 2003.